ackottsi/GA-Project-One/README.md

 * FUTURE DESIRED FEATURES
-    * When game is over, would like for gameboard to no longer respond to clicks
     * add a reset button to start the game over
     * speed up sequence timing as the rounds incease
     * add feature for two players
     * add feature for sound on click
     * add player name at start.
 Use player name to store score
     * add hover feature to control bars at the bottom of game page
+    * modify code to support different screen sizes